-Consolidate Building, Fire, and Housing Inspections
+OPTION: Consolidate Building, Fire, and Housing Inspections

 Several agencies are charged with inspecting the safety of city buildings.
 The Department of Buildings (DOB) inspects building use, construction, boilers, and elevators under its mandate to enforce the city's building, electrical, and zoning codes.
 The Department of Housing Preservation and Development (HPD) inspects multifamily residences to ensure that they meet safety, sanitary, and occupancy standards such as adequate heat and hot water, lead paint abatement, and pest control, which are outlined in the housing maintenance code.
-Fire department (FDNY) inspectors evaluate buildings' standpipe, sprinkler, ventilation, and airconditioning systems as part of their duties to enforce fire safety requirements.
+Fire department (FDNY) inspectors evaluate buildings' standpipe, sprinkler, ventilation, and air-conditioning systems as part of their duties to enforce fire safety requirements.

-All together DOB, HPD, and FDNY currently employ more than 1,200 inspectors and support staff at a cost of \$73 million in salaries (excluding fringe benefit and pension expenses) to ensure that building owners are meeting safety requirements.
-In fiscal year 2014, inspectors from these agencies performed slightly over 1 million inspections.
+All together DOB, HPD, and FDNY currently employ more than 1,300 inspectors and support staff at a cost of \$81 million in salaries (excluding fringe benefit and pension expenses) to ensure that building owners are meeting safety requirements.
+In fiscal year 2015, inspectors from these agencies performed slightly over 1 million inspections.
 While inspectors at each agency are trained to check for different violations under their respective codes, there are areas that overlap.
-For example, when the city decided to target illegally converted dwelling units-which falls mainly under DOB's jurisdiction-a task force was created that included input from HPD and FDNY because illegal conversions also violate the housing and fire codes.
+For example, when the city decided to target so-called three quarter houses earlier this year, a task force including inspectors from DOB, HPD, and FDNY was created to document health and safety violations.

 Under this option, the city would consolidate inspections now performed by DOB, HPD, and FDNY into a new inspection agency.
 The agencies' other functions would remain unchanged.
-This option would require legislative changes to the city's Administrative Code and Charter.
+This option would require legislative changes to the city's Administrative Code and charter.